Vintage Story

 Vintage Story is a sandbox survival game developed and published by Anego Studios.
-The founders of Anego Studios, Tyron and Irena Madlener, began development on a standalone version of an earlier mod for Minecraft called Vintagecraft.
+The game began development on April 5, 2016 by the founders of Anego Studios, Tyron and Irena Madlener.
+Vintage Story began as a standalone version of an earlier mod for Minecraft called Vintagecraft that was created by Tyron Madlener.
+The game became available for owners of a "game key" on September 4, 2016, then became publicly available for sale on September 27, 2016.
 An old version of the game is available for free download.
 The game is in early access and can be played in singleplayer or multiplayer modes.

 Gameplay

-The player character is a tall blue humanoid, referred to as a seraph by the game and developers.
+The player character is a tall humanoid, referred to as a seraph by the game and developers.
 Gameplay is generally focused on creating a realistic and immersive experience.
 Creating many items revolves around interacting with the in-game world instead of a GUI.
-For example, in order to create a clay bowl, players place small voxels into the shape of a bowl.
+For example, in order to create a clay bowl, players place small voxels into the shape of a bowl, which then must be fired in a pit kiln.

-Other aspects of gameplay include prospecting for minerals and ores, animal husbandry and farming, and building.
+Other aspects of gameplay include prospecting for minerals and ores, animal husbandry, farming, and building.
 Another focus of gameplay is exploration.
 Infinite worlds with realistic biomes and randomly generated structures provide an engaging player experience.